-Helping your child understand what it means to follow God every day — not just on Sundays.
+Helping your child understand what it means to follow God every day.
+Not just on Sundays.

-"Living for Jesus" isn't a phrase kids hear much outside of church — but it's one of the most important things they can begin to understand.
+"Living for Jesus" isn't a phrase kids hear much outside of church.
+But it's one of the most important things they can begin to understand.
 The goal isn't perfect behavior.
 It's a relationship.
-A kid who lives for Jesus isn't one who never messes up — it's one who knows where to turn when they do.
+A kid who lives for Jesus isn't one who never messes up.
+It's one who knows where to turn when they do.

 This guide will help you open that conversation at home, in your own words.